 • A few strawberries

-But don’t forget Professor Sultan’s advice, who recommends paying close attention to your hunger cues: “If you’re not very hungry, you don’t need all those starchy foods—or cut back on them!”
+But don't forget Professor Sultan's advice, which recommends carefully assessing your hunger: If you’re not very hungry, there’s no need for all those starchy foods—or just cut back on them!”

 5 / Carbohydrate-rich snacks for periods of intense work

-And since we know that exams are coming up for many of you, we asked the dietitian for his recommendations on snacks during busy periods.
+And because we know that exams are coming up for many of you, we asked the dietitian for his recommendations on snacks during periods of intense work.
 According to him, “You should opt for carbohydrate-rich foods, such as cereal bars or fruit compotes, which are nutritious and convenient.
-Swedish “Havreflarn”-style oatmeal cookies are also a good option: they don’t contain too much added sugar and are easy to make at home.”
-However, our dietitian reminds us: “Before you even think about snacks, the most important thing is learning how to manage your stress!
+Swedish “Havreflarn”-style cookies are also a good alternative: they don’t contain too much added sugar and are easy to make at home.”
+However, as our dietitian points out: “Before you even think about snacks, the most important thing is learning how to manage your stress!
 Breathing exercises are very effective in helping you do that.”
-“And don’t forget physical activity!” the professor adds, “You can stay active no matter what the circumstances—even during lockdown!
+“And don’t forget physical activity!” the professor adds, “You can stay active no matter the circumstances—even during lockdown!
 You just have to adapt your routine and adjust to the situation!”

-Of course, we weren't going to leave you hanging: we've picked out a few Swedish pancake recipes for you… :
+Of course, we weren't going to leave you hanging like that: we've picked out a few Swedish pancake recipes for you… :

 Recipe 1 Recipe 2 Recipe 3